tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 Our goal is helping you drinking enough water during your day - *not to track you*!
 We want the least information possible from you, unless you contact us yourself.

 Thirstic does not send any health or activity data to remote servers.
 All health-related data processing is performed and stored on your device.
-If you enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Dark Sky](https://darksky.net/privacy).
+If you enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Apple Weather](https://www.apple.com/legal/privacy/data/en/weather/).
 Anonymized data about your in-app purchases and basic app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).

 ## Full version